canonical/k8s-snap/docs/src/snap/explanation/epa.md

 -  **Node Feature Discovery (NFD)**: Node Feature Discovery can be used to label nodes with their CPU capabilities, including the availability of isolated and reserved CPU cores.
--  **Resource quotas and limits**: Kubernetes allows defining resource quotas and limits to control the allocation of CPU resources across namespaces.
+-  **Resource quotas and limits**: Kubernetes can define resource quotas and limits to control the allocation of CPU resources across namespaces.
    This helps in managing and isolating resource usage effectively.
 -  **Monitoring and metrics**: Monitoring tools such as Prometheus and Grafana